sandrobl/locar.js/README.md

 import * as LocAR from 'locar';
 ```

-as long as you install the tarball locally into your projects, e.g. in your `package.json`:
+as long as you include `locar` as a dependency, e.g. in your `package.json`:
 ```
 "dependencies": {
-   "locar" : "file:location-of-the-tarball.tgz",
+   "locar" : "^0.0.3",
    "three" : "^0.169.0"
 }
 ```